 Writing in the first year of junior kindergarten is emergent; the children are encouraged to see writing as a tool for communication and to start to see themselves as authors.
 The goals for the younger junior kindergarten children are:

 Reading in the first year of junior kindergarten is empowering; the children are encouraged to develop identities as readers and consumers of literature.
 The goals for the younger junior kindergarten children are:

 Writing in the second year of junior kindergarten is developing; the children know a lot about who writers are, why writers write, and how writers write.
 The goals for the older junior kindergarteners are:

 Reading in the second year of junior kindergarten is developing; the children know the importance of books and understand what authors do.
 The goals for the older junior kindergarteners are:

-In the preschool and junior kindergarten classrooms, children have endless opportunities to use writing for functional purposes such as this Doctor’s Office sign in sheet that they used in their dramatic play, a chart comparing the process of metamorphoses in a butterfly and in their tie-dye process, or by recording observations in their science explorations.
+In the junior kindergarten classroom, children have endless opportunities to use writing for functional purposes such as this Doctor’s Office sign in sheet that they used in their dramatic play, a chart comparing the process of metamorphoses in a butterfly and in their tie-dye process, or by recording observations in their science explorations.

 Names are important; they support our identity and give children ownership over themselves and their work.
 Their own name and names of classmates are the first words that children learn to identify and therefore names are used a lot within the classrooms whether it is playing games with names, looking for a friend’s mailbox, or finding one’s own cubby.